Pecon/Agora/README.md

 Test out or discuss Agora forum here: https://agora.evalyn.app/

 ## Features
+ - A cozy and mobile-responsive default theme.
  - Uncomplicated code (No unexplained regex, things are generally written in a pretty straightforward manner)
- - All features supported without Javascript (Javascript still enhances some features)
+ - All primary forum functions supported without Javascript (Javascript still enhances some features)
  - Powerful BBCode parser written specifically for Agora (No regex used.
 Very straightforward to edit.)
+ - A semi-interactive editor for composition that assists users with their BBCode markup.
  - Optional email address confirmation system
  - Private messaging system
  - Lack of feature bloat (or just an excuse as to this list being short)